ywarezk/nz-range-slider/README.md

 7. width - (default: screen width - 10)

-next option are only for the RangeSlider (not avilable for UISlider)
+the following options apply only to the RangeSlider (not avilable for UISlider)

-8. stepValue - the minimum amount we can increase the range slider each step (default: 1)
+8. stepValue - the amount the slider value increases for each step (default: 1)

 8. showCaptions - show the current values on the handles (default: false)